Orchestral musicians 'living on breadline'

 "It could all go belly-up."

+The Musicians' Union surveyed 285 musicians in seven orchestras across the UK to reach its findings.

-To highlight the predicament, the MU is launching a campaign to remind people of how valuable orchestras can be - in the hope they will put pressure on the Art Fund and local councils.
+To highlight their predicament, the organisation is launching a campaign, Musician Behind the Moment, to remind people of how valuable orchestras can be - in the hope fans will put pressure on the Arts Council and local councils to increase funding.

-"Even if you're not a classic music fan, you probably interact with orchestras more than you realise," said Naomi Pohl assistant general secretary of the Musicians' Union.
+"Even if you're not a classic music fan, you probably interact with orchestras more than you realise," said Naomi Pohl, the MU's assistant general secretary.

 "So if you're watching your favourite TV programme or film, or playing your favourite video game - orchestral musicians are on those soundtracks.